-Amongst its many draws are its churches, such as the beautiful Cathedral of the Assumption of Mary with its impressive organ, the Church of St. Ignatius, the church of St Blasius (patron saint of Dubrovnik) and the Franciscan Monastery which houses the third oldest pharmacy in the world.
-Many of Dubrovnik’s churches are built in a classic Baroque style.
+Despite suffering a devastating earthquake in 1667 and having been attacked by the Nazis and the Yugoslav People’s Army in the 20th century, many of its stunning buildings survive.
+Its churches are a particular draw, including the beautiful Cathedral of the Assumption of Mary and its impressive organ, the Church of St. Ignatius, the church of St Blasius (the patron saint of Dubrovnik) and the Franciscan Monastery which houses the third oldest pharmacy in the world.

-Able to accommodate approximately 20,000 spectators, Pula Arena would have played host to gladiatorial battles under the Romans and the tournaments of knights in medieval times.
-Now restored with a capacity of 5,000 people, Pula Arena’s shows are far more docile in nature and are mostly operas and film festivals.
+Capable of accommodating around 20,000 spectators, Pula Arena would have played host to gladiatorial battles under the Romans and the tournaments of knights in medieval times.
+Now restored with a capacity of 5,000 people, the contemporary Pula Arena largely presents operas and film festivals.

 Just a ten minute boat ride from Dubrovnik in Croatia is the beautiful Lokrum Island, home to stunning wildlife – its main inhabitants are peacocks and rabbits – a French fort and a Benedictine Monastery and Abbey.

 Lokrum Island has a rich history and is believed to have been inhabited since prehistoric times.
-Legend has it that Richard the Lionheart was shipwrecked here in 1192 while returning from the Crusades and vowed to build a church there in the event that he was saved.
+Richard the Lionheart was supposedly shipwrecked here in 1192 while returning from the Crusades and vowed to build a church there in the event that he was saved.
 In the end the church was built in Dubrovnik.

 Designed and mostly built during the 1460s by Michelozzo di Bartololmeo, an Italian architect considered to be one of the great Renaissance pioneers, Bokar Fortress is one of the world’s finest examples of ‘harmonious and functional fortification architecture’ and was built to defend the western entrance to the city of Dubrovnik.
 In fact it was the key defender of the strategically vital Pile Gate.